terrytompkins/bulkImageUtilities/image-uploaders/README.md

 3. **Provide output directory**: Use `--output-dir` to specify where downloaded metadata files should be stored

 4. **Filtering behavior**:
+   - All runs matching cloud-side criteria (date, serial numbers, run type, etc.) are included in the CSV output
+   - The "Metadata Matched" column indicates which runs also matched the client-side metadata criteria
-   - Only runs matching ALL specified query fields are included in results
+   - Runs matching ALL specified query fields will have "Yes" in the "Metadata Matched" column
    - Comparisons are case-insensitive (e.g., `Canine` matches `CANINE` or `canine`)
    - Values are normalized to strings for comparison
-   - Missing or invalid metadata files cause runs to be excluded when filtering
+   - Missing or invalid metadata files result in "No" in the "Metadata Matched" column

 ### Query Field Syntax